aleessandrohr/aleessandrohr/README.md

 ## About me

-Hi, my name is Alessandro Henrique Ramos and I'm a middle front-end developer focused on TypeScript and React.js.
+Hi!
+My name is Alessandro Henrique Ramos and I'm a Full-Stack Developer with experience in TypeScript, React, and Node.js.

 ### Skills